dense-analysis/ale/README.md

 ALE offers some support for completion via hijacking of omnicompletion while you type.
-All of ALE's completion information must come from Language Server Protocol linters, or similar protocols.
-At the moment, completion is only supported for TypeScript code with `tsserver`, when `tsserver` is enabled.
-You can enable completion like so:
+All of ALE's completion information must come from Language Server Protocol linters, or from `tsserver` for TypeSript.

 ```vim
 " Enable completion where available.